GitHubsantu/imaginex/README.md

-# imaginex
+# Imaginex

-Imaginex – Smart file naming using image intelligence
+Imaginex is an offline-first desktop tool that intelligently renames files by understanding their content.

+## Status
+🚧 Under active development

+## Day 1
+- Manual file renaming (GUI)